traeblain/.com/content/about.md

 - I love [Cap'n Crunch](https://www.capncrunch.com/), Berries or no Berries!

 [^1]: And I will have my vengeance, in this life or the next.
-[^2]: His name is Burton Guster (Gus for short) named after the [Psych](https://www.imdb.com/title/tt0491738/) character played by the amazing [Dulé Hill](https://en.wikipedia.org/wiki/Dul%C3%A9_Hill), those are just a few of his nicknames in the show.
+[^2]: His name is Burton Guster ('Gus' for short) named after the [Psych](https://www.imdb.com/title/tt0491738/) character played by the amazing [Dulé Hill](https://en.wikipedia.org/wiki/Dul%C3%A9_Hill), those are just a few of his nicknames in the show.

 ## Toots